Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version History
 ## Version 1.4
+### Version 1.4.21
+- Fixed a bug where the player ammo would not be full on picking up a new gun
+- Reworked ammo system entirely
+- Fixed another bug where bullets would disappear as soon as the player would holster their projectile weapon

 ### Version 1.4.20
 - Fixed bug where dialogue would cause issues when it was open and you paused the game.
 - Fixed bug where torch wouldnt get reset when it was bought and the player reset their progress